Correlation does not equal causality – KPIs in Sales

 Watch your step!
-Many sales managers or managing directors in B2B mix up correlation and causality when it comes to data analysis.
+Sales managers and managing directors in B2B confuse correlation and causality.

 Data-based decisions in sales are not always ad-hoc better than intuition.
 The reason for this is the frequent confusion between the terms causality and correlation.